Gersondelacruzdeveloper/yara-beach/README.md

 ##### 404 and 500 Page Features
 Once the user navigates to a wrong path inside the Yara Beach site, or the user experience a 500 error message it will be redirected to a beautiful image which contains a button to return home safely.

 ---

 ##### back to [top](#table-of-contents)

+#####  Features Left to Implement

+- Add a graph to the administrator so they know how much money they make every month, how much money they made last year, and the next year's predicted revenue.
+- On the home page, he ranks first for excursions and fourth for rentals.
+- On the contact page, add a WhatsApp contact link so customers can contact or message the administrator directly.
+- Give the user the ability to update their profile, e.g., adding images, changing age, etc.
+- Give the admin a separate form so they can add different types of employee users, like editors, other superusers, etc.

 ### Skeleton